Skip to content

 Trust and Update Notes

-This guide was prepared using official ICSC and United Nations sources available on May 9, 2026.
+This guide was prepared using official ICSC and United Nations sources and materially updated on June 24, 2026 with search-intent, official-source comparison, and methodology notes.
 Salary scales, post adjustment schedules, allowances, and staff rules can change.
 For a live offer, verify the grade, step, duty station, dependency status, contract type, and payroll treatment with the official UN organization or HR office handling the appointment.

 Frequently Asked Questions